gnliu/spammer-isr/README.md

 # spammer-isr

-Code and data for the accepted paper at Information Systems Research (ISR-2022-047): "Are Neighbors Alike?
-A Semisupervised Probabilistic Collaborative Learning Model for Online Review Spammers Detection”
+Code and data for the accepted paper at Information Systems Research:
+Zhiang Wu, Guannan Liu, Junjie Wu, Yong Tan.
+Are Neighbors Alike?
+A Semisupervised Probabilistic Collaborative Learning Model for Online Review Spammers Detection.
+Forthcoming in ISR.

 Repo Structure
 1. Data/ contains the Amazon data set used in the paper: